Welcome to Plym Class 2018-2019

 Days to remember

-Reading takes place Monday to Thursday during group guided reading and 1:1 reading with an adult twice a week.
-We would welcome parents in to class to listen to the children read.
+Reading takes place on Monday during group guided reading and 1:1 reading with an adult on other days throughout the week.
+We welcome parents in to class to listen to the children read so please contact us through the school office on firstname.lastname@example.org or speak to one of us if you would be interested in joining us in class.
 Reading books can be changed any day of the week and we encourage children to read at least three times a week at home.

 Wednesday: Home-learning is to be returned and then the children will have a spelling test.